-(a) Aeroplanes with an MCTOM of more than 5 700 kg and first issued with an individual CofA on or after 1 January 2016 shall be equipped with an FDR that uses a digital method of recording and storing data and for which a method of readily retrieving that data from the storage medium is available.

-- (b) The FDR shall record the parameters required to determine accurately the aeroplane flight path, speed, attitude, engine power, configuration and operation and be capable of retaining data recorded during at least the preceding 25 hours. - (c) Data shall be obtained from aeroplane sources that enable accurate correlation with information displayed to the flight crew. - (d) The FDR shall start automatically to record the data prior to the aeroplane being capable of moving under its own power and shall stop automatically after the aeroplane is incapable of moving under its own power. - (e) The FDR shall have a device to assist in locating it in water.
+- (a) Aeroplanes with an MCTOM of more than 5 700 kg and first issued with an individual CofA on or after 1 January 2016 shall be equipped with an FDR that uses a digital method of recording and storing data and for which a method of readily retrieving that data from the storage medium is available. - (b) The FDR shall record the parameters required to determine accurately the aeroplane flight path, speed, attitude, engine power, configuration and operation and be capable of retaining data recorded during at least the preceding 25 hours. - (c) Data shall be obtained from aeroplane sources that enable accurate correlation with information displayed to the flight crew. - (d) The FDR shall start automatically to record the data prior to the aeroplane being capable of moving under its own power and shall stop automatically after the aeroplane is incapable of moving under its own power. - (e) If the FDR is not deployable, it shall have a device to assist in locating it under water.
+By 1 January 2020 at the latest, this device shall have a minimum underwater transmission time of 90 days.
+If the FDR is deployable, it shall have an automatic emergency locator transmitter.